Black victims of violent crime disproportionately denied aid in many states

 Love rattles off recent examples: A man killed while trying to break up a fight was on parole and was denied compensation, the state reasoned, because he should have steered clear of the incident; another was stabbed to death, and the state said he contributed because he checked himself out of a mental-health treatment facility a few hours earlier against a doctor’s advice.

 Long scoured the police account of her son’s shooting.
-She called detectives and pleaded to know if they had said anything to the Office of Victims Services that would have implicated her son in some kind of a crime.
+She called detectives and pleaded to know if they had said anything to the compensation program that would have implicated her son in some kind of a crime.
 There was nothing in the report.
 And detectives said they hadn’t submitted any additional information.

 Every chance Long got, she reminded detectives and the state officials reviewing her claim that Randy had never been in trouble with the police.
 She wanted them to understand the injustice was also being felt by Randy’s then-toddler son, who would only know his father through other people’s memories.